-Until valid data is transmitted the values will all be inverted.
+Until valid data is transmitted the values will all be red.

-8.5 Range Test
+7.6 Range Test

-Range e Test Press ENT to s It is recommended that you range test a new model before flying it the first time to verify that you will be able to control the model at normal flying distances.
-At some clubs, this is Range Test Once the range test page is opened, press the 'Start test' button to start the range test.
+It is recommended that you range test a new model before flying it the first time to verify that you will be able to control the model at normal flying distances.
+At some clubs, this is required as a safety measure.
+The range test page allows this.

+Once the range test page is opened, press the 'Start test' button to start the range test.
 The old and new power levels will be displayed.
-The standard procedure is then to walk about 20 maters away, and varify that you still have control of the aircreft.
-You can then press the Power from reduced 'Stop test' button to end the range test and restore the configured radio power level.
+The standard procedure is then to walk about 30 meters away, and verify that you still have control of the aircraft.
+You can then press the 'Stop test' button to end the range test and restore the configured radio power level.
 Pressing the 'Ext' button to exit the page will also restore the power level.

-Press SENT to s The radio range will be reduced by the square root of the change in power level.
-So going from 100mW to 100uW represents a change of power of roughly 1000, or a range reduction of a factor of a little over 20.
-So the normal range test of 20 maters would indicate that you Range Test should be able to control the model out to 900 meters.
+The radio range will be reduced by the square root of the change in power level.
+So going from 100mW to 100uW represents a change of power of roughly 1000, or a range reduction of a factor of a little over 30.
+So the normal range test of 30 meters would indicate that you should be able to control the model out to 900 meters.

 The installed RF module used for the current model must have a PA.
-If that is not the case, No ra mge test effect will be displayed.
-CHAPTER 9
+If that is not the case, or the power level chosen for the model is already at the minimum value, a message to that effect will be displayed.